An analysis tool for planes and sails operating at low Reynolds numbers

 flow5 has been designed to run on all configurations which support xflr5.

-Performance scales with the power, speed, and number of cores of the processor.
+Performance scales with the speed and number of processor threads.

 Check-out the detailed hardware requirements before purchasing flow5.